Accuracy 99.9%50,000+ UsersPageSpeed 98/100Updated March 2026Free License

 Will refinancing hurt my credit score?

-Refinancing may cause a small, temporary dip in your credit score (typically 5-10 points) due to the hard inquiry.
-However, if refinancing results in lower payments that you can manage more easily, it can actually improve your credit score over time through consistent on-time payments.
+Refinancing may cause a small, temporary dip in your credit score (typically 5-10 points) due to the hard inquiry., if refinancing results in lower payments that you can manage more easily, it can actually improve your credit score over time through consistent on-time payments.
 Multiple auto loan inquiries within a 14-day window (45 days for newer FICO models) are typically counted as a single inquiry, so it doesn't hurt to shop around.
 I've tested this myself, and the score impact was minimal and recovered within 2-3 months.

 How is the break-even point calculated?